Our Communicable Disease Plan

 - Personal gym bag and hoop cover, for all Rhythmic Gymnastics handheld apparatus and adjunct training items (e.g. yoga block, weights, roller etc.)

-- Protocols will be printed and placed at the front entrance to the facility.
-Signs will be printed reminding all participants and families that they cannot enter the facility if they or a household member has the onset of illness with symptoms compatible with suspected or confirmed COVID-19 in the last 14 days.
+- Participants and families must review the COVID screening policy and know that they cannot enter the facility if they or a household member has the onset of illness with symptoms compatible with suspected or confirmed COVID-19 in the last 14 days.

 Entering and Exiting Facility